-It well understood that in tough economic times, employers, not employees, carry the higher financial risk.
-They must do everything they can to ride the tide without job layoffs.
-Sometimes, businesses have valid reasons for reducing payroll.
-And the law permits them to make strategic decisions to restructure and make temporary or permanent changes to their workforce.
-However, the rules and parameters for doing so are specific and clearly stipulated by law.
+It well understood that in tough economic times, employers carry higher financial risks than their employees.
+The law expects them to do everything they can to ride the tide without job layoffs.
+However, when businesses have valid and genuine reasons to reduce payroll, the law allows them to restructure and make temporary or permanent changes to their workforce.
+To do so, employers must follow very specific rule and parameters.

 This matter often gets blurry when employers strategically shift conditions to suit themselves only.
-They count on employees not knowing any better.
+They count on employees not knowing their rights.

 All workers must understand the legal difference between layoffs and terminations.
 The financial implications are vastly different, depending on which one your employer labels it as.